 - g.
 Modify existing land use policies/development standards.
-Setting a clear vision for preferred enhancements in the Village Center is important to the revitalization effort, but Carefree must also be open to doing what it takes to help create the right environment for desired private sector development and investment. - i.
-Create a special Village Center zoning district and/or utilize a form based code approach that establishes development standards that carry forward the Vision for the Village Center.
-Assist property owners by facilitating rezoning efforts to this new zoning district. - ii.
-Require ground-level activity generating, retail, restaurant, and entertainment uses and avoid placing ground-level, street facing office uses. - iii.
-Improve development standards including; requiring additional right-of-way to allow placement of sidewalks within public realm. reduce front setback from 10-feet to 0-feet, increase "by right" height limits for mixed use residential projects, and enhance shared-use parking guidelines. - iv.
+Setting a clear vision for preferred enhancements in the Village Center is important to the redevelopment effort, but Carefree must also be open to doing what it takes to help create the right environment for desired private sector development and investment. - i.
+Create a special Village Center zoning or overaly district that establishes development standards that carry forward the Vision for the Village Center.
+Assist property owners by facilitating rezoning efforts to this new zoning district. - Require ground-level activity generating, retail, restaurant, and entertainment uses and avoid placing ground-level, street facing office uses. - iii.
+Improve development standards including; requiring additional right-of-way to allow placement of sidewalks within public realm, reduce front setback from 10-feet to 0-feet, increase "by right" height limits for mixed use residential projects, and enhance shared-use parking guidelines. - iv.
 Increase and promote sidewalk cafes and outdoor dining.
 Create an easier outdoor dining permit process and encourage developers designing new space or renovating existing locations to include an area for outdoor dining. - v.
-Further refine the Village Center design guidelines to promote attractive, high quality architecture and public spaces.
+Further refine the Village Center design guidelines to promote attractive, high-quality architecture and public spaces.
+Ensure refinements address the following: - Establish a vibrant environment that lends to a dynamic, exciting, and welcoming atmosphere that defines the Village Center Vision. - Promote thoughtfully designed pedestrianscaled mixed use infill development and redevelopment. - Create a safe and pedestrian-friendly environment for all use groups. - Enhance and reinforce the identity of the Village Center through the design of building facades, cohesive signage, lighting, streetscape elements, public art, shade and landscape. - Promote quality development and construction that respond to community values of exceptional architectural design and distinctiveness.